ian-whitestone/ian-whitestone.github.io/_posts/2018-11-10-Python-Home-Security-System.md

 ---
 layout: post
-title: Building a home security system with a raspberry pi, python and slack
+title: Building a home security system with a Raspberry Pi, Python and Slack
 comments: true
 ---